n8n-io/n8n-docs/docs/workflows/tags.md

 # Tags

 Workflow tags allow you to label your workflows.
-You can then filer workflows by tag.
+You can then filter workflows by tag.

 Tags are global.
 This means when you create a tag, it's available to all users on your n8n instance.